Incubator Start-up Pitch Training Class Review, Frankfurt, Germany, June 2018

 10) Closing slide with the call-to-action

-Of course this is not cut in stone, and there are different schools of thought out there what to cover or not cover or in which order the slides should be.
+Of course, this is not cut in stone, and there are different schools of thought out there on what to cover or not cover and in which order the slides should be.
 Look at a similar structuring recommended by Guy Kawasaki, a true icon in the start-up world, with his own 10 slide method https://guykawasaki.com/the-only-10-slides-you-need-in-your-pitch/

-If you would like to have your start-up pitch assessed, let us know, we can help.
+If you would like to have your start-up pitch assessed, or if you need help developing one, let us know.